Report: Pilot in deadly balloon crash had drugs in system - NewsBreak

 Martin Martinez worked for years as an Albuquerque police officer and later as an officer with the Albuquerque school district.
 Mary Martinez, a mother of two, was a volunteer and loved to help people.
 Susan Montoya was an assistant school principal and her husband worked with special education students.

 Federal officials said the balloon crash was the deadliest recorded in New Mexico’s history and the second deadliest in the U.S. since 2016.
-New Mexico is home to an that draws hundreds of pilots and tens of thousands of spectators from around the world every October.
+New Mexico is home to an annual international balloon fiesta that draws hundreds of pilots and tens of thousands of spectators from around the world every October.

 Comments / 0